wanglin214/DCGAN-Basement/README.md

-## DCGAN-Basement
+# DCGAN-Basement

+## What is this repository for?
-#Generation Maps of Basement by DCGAN
+Generation Maps of Basement by DCGAN

+## Requirements:
-#Hardware requirements: NVIDIA GPU ;Program language: Python 3.11 (Pytorch 2.1);Software required: PyCharm, Anaconda
+Hardware requirements: NVIDIA GPU ;Program language: Python 3.11 (Pytorch 2.1);Software required: PyCharm, Anaconda

+Data requirements: the only need data are basement maps from real-world basins, here we put some samples in the data file just fot test

+## how to get start?

 1 the codes are used to generate basement map according to the real-world basins.